When most people read John 15:1-14 they usually end up talking about bearing fruit for the

-In this passage in John 15 two verses, in particular, stood out to me.
+In this passage in John 15 two verses in particular stood out to me.
 The first is in verse 5, which says, "I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 As I read this I thought about how we all are in the “rush mode” getting ready for Christmas.
-The Lord spoke to my heart through this and reminded me that we must keep our focus on God, His Word, and his son, Jesus -the reason for the season.
-Maintaining this focus will help us be less stressed with more opportunity to bear fruit for the Lord.
+The Lord spoke to my heart through this and reminded me that we must keep our focus on God, his Word and his son, Jesus -the reason for the season.
+Maintain this focus will help us be less stressed with more opportunity to bear fruit for the Lord.

 Understanding that in this passage Jesus is the Vine we’re to abide in, let’s see what we can learn about abiding in the Vine.
 I have made an acrostic of the word “abide” from which we can glean five principles of abiding.
 Apply Build Involve Deny Examine.

 Build – 22 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, 23 gentleness, self-control.
 Against such there is no law.
 Galatians 5:22-23 Ask the Lord to help you build these qualities in your life.
 They will certainly be helpful in the crowded stores! (smile)

 Involve – 46And day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, 47 praising God, and having favor with all the people.
 And the Lord was adding to their number day by day those who were being saved.
 Acts 2:46-47NAS The believers in the early church stayed in close contact encouraging each other and they were committed to involvement in their local church.